- Daphne Middle School

 - Future Business Leaders of America Stephanie Dillon firstname.lastname@example.org

 - Chess Lynn Golfos firstname.lastname@example.org

 Matt Moorer email@example.com

-7th Leah Brymer email@example.com
+7th and 8th Melissa Sessions firstname.lastname@example.org and Leah Brymer email@example.com

 Leslie Majewski firstname.lastname@example.org